mskyttner/coup-tools/README.md

 ## Thoughts

-The highly nested format in the XML-file can be flattened.

-See the json2xlsx.R file.
+The highly nested format in the XML-file can be flattened into a tabular format, which can be stored and queried in a database.
+See the json2xlsx.R file for an example with a conversion attempt into the xlsx "input template" format.

+In general regarding those few .R-files in this repo, these should go into an R-package and could then be packaged and distributed in a container.
+Currently dependencies will need to be installed locally on the host, for example using commands like "R -e 'install.packages("arrow")'".

+An R-package can also integrate C++ code for example using `cpp11`, see https://cpp11.r-lib.org/articles/cpp11.html#package for more info.